orientechnologies/orientdb-docs/Tutorial-Introduction-to-the-NoSQL-world.md

 # Getting Started
 ____

-In the past few years, there has been an explosion of many NoSQL solutions and products.
+Over the past few years, there has been an explosion of many NoSQL database solutions and products.
 The meaning of the word "NoSQL" is not a campaign against the SQL language.
 In fact, OrientDB allows for SQL syntax!
 NoSQL is probably best described by the following:

 >NoSQL, meaning "not only SQL", is a movement encouraging developers and business people to open their minds and consider new possibilities beyond the classic relational approach to data persistence.